kartoza/docker-geoserver/README.md

 for the GeoServer container.
 You will also need to mount the ssl certificates you have done in the DB.

-In the GeoServer container the certificates need to be mounted to the folder specified by the certificate directory ${CERT_DIR}
+In the GeoServer container, the certificates need to be mounted to the folder specified by the certificate directory ${CERT_DIR}

 ```